 A person commits an offense if he/she:

 - Knowingly makes a false entry in, or false alteration of, any record, document or thing belonging to, or received or kept by, the government for information or record, or required by law to be kept by others for information of the government;

 - Makes, presents, offers for filing, or uses any record, document or thing knowing it to be false, and with purpose that it be taken as a genuine part of information or records referred to in paragraph (1); or

 - Purposely and unlawfully destroys, conceals, removes, mutilates, or otherwise impairs the verity or availability of any such record, document or thing.

 Our firm’s position in litigating these charges is that simply possessing a valid identification belonging to another person (rather than purchasing or creating a fake ID) does not qualify as a violation of this offense.
 This argument can be persuasive for certain courts and should be thoroughly researched before litigating in front of a judge.

 Do I Need a Lawyer for Belmar Fake ID Ticket?

-For an immediate and complimentary consultation with a Fake ID Criminal Attorney, contact our office today at 732-858-5857.
+For an immediate consultation with a Fake ID Criminal Attorney, contact our office today at 732-858-5857.
 Our firm has represented numerous individuals dealing with criminal charges for possessing a fake ID.
 Allow our attorneys to put our experience to work for you or your family member.